Maluco-Test/android_device_motorola_bangkk-twrp/README.md

 ### What ISN'T working!?
 D:
 - Decryption
-- Touch on custom roms (it works fine in stock rom)
+- Touch on custom roms by vishal

 ### See Wiki for build this source